AZ Speaks Catalog – Speakers 2024-2025

 American-born: The Story of Scholar, Leader, and Advocate Rose Hum Lee

 Rose Hum Lee (1904-1964) was a renowned twentieth-century sociologist known for her studies of the Chinese in the United States.
 As an American-born daughter of Chinese immigrant parents, she offered a unique insider’s view of social structure and family life in American Chinatowns.
 Lee earned her doctorate at the University of Chicago in 1947 when she was 43 and went on to forge an independent career at Roosevelt University, a predominantly black school where she became head of the Department of Sociology.
 She advocated for complete assimilation as a solution to the challenges faced by Chinese Americans and condemned traditional leaders for obstructing this progress.
 Lee’s work continues to influence sociological research on immigrant experiences and cultural assimilation.
-She passed away in Phoenix,
+She passed away in Phoenix, Arizona, in 1964 at the age of 59, leaving behind a lasting legacy in her academic field of research.

 • Presentation Category – Arizona/Southwest History | Culture, Gender, & Identity Studies – Asian American Studies